 How do you exercise the secondary muscles of the Legs?
 You might quickly point to your quads and hamstrings and tell them what they do.
 As for your soleus, plantaris, and gastrocnemius, do you know where they are or what they do?

 Just like many gym-goers, you might be into working just your primary muscles and leaving out the secondary muscles.
-The secondary muscles are as important as the primary muscles.
+However, the secondary muscles are as important as the primary muscles.
 Also, they both work to provide your body with the movement and support it needs.

 When you exercise your legs, the leg’s primary muscles do not work alone; the secondary muscles assist them.

 Here is a list of the secondary muscles and their functions:

 You can locate the muscles that make up the calf between the knee and foot.
 They include: